 1. I’m a personal tutor, language instructor, and a translator.

 I started tutoring people back in college and so I know I could earn well from here.
 In tutoring, it doesn’t really matter how good your academic background is, but you have to help the students in doing their homeworks (especially if you’re tutoring grade schoolers).
+I always tell people that if you have the skill to teach, it would be easy for you to learn other things regarding the subject.
 On the other hand, I’m also an ESL instructor and a conversational Korean teacher on the side.
 I’ve learned teaching ESL from many years of experience (I’ve been doing it since 17) and since I had some Korean students who would want me to teach their Filipino significant others in Korean, I did it as well.
 I do translations for project-based work as well.
 I’ve learned the Korean language when I was in the university as a foreign elective.

 You too, can learn how to be an ESL teacher with experience and proper guidance from instructors.
 I am on the process of getting my certification at Coursera if you have no time to do actual classes, try it here and it’s online.